-The Bank's investment securities AFS are stated at estimated fair value in the consolidated financial statements with unrealized gains and losses, net of related income tax, that do not include a credit component reported as a separate component of stockholders' equity and included in accumulated other comprehensive income.
+The Bank's investment securities AFS are stated at estimated fair value in the consolidated financial statements with unrealized gains and losses, that do not include a credit component, reported net of related income tax as a separate component of stockholders' equity and included in accumulated other comprehensive income.
 Unrealized losses that include a credit component are considered in determining the Bank's allowance for credit losses ("ACL").
-At March 31, 2023 and December 31, 2022, no ACL was recorded for investment securities AFS as management does not believe that the Bank's investment securities in unrealized loss positions were impaired due to reasons of credit quality.
+The Bank believes that the vast majority of unrealized losses on individual investment securities at September 30, 2023 and December 31, 2022 are the result of fluctuations in interest rates.
+At September 30, 2023 and December 31, 2022, no ACL was recorded for investment securities AFS as management does not believe that the ACL on the Bank's investment securities in unrealized loss positions due to reasons of credit quality was material.